Montmartre

 It became the heart of Parisian bohemian life in the second half of the 19th century.
 Great French artists took up residence in the neighborhood, which was filled with cafés, cabarets and restaurants.

-The Moulin Rouge Cabaret, which dates back to 1889, is one of the most famous in the world and has become one of the most important landmarks in Paris.
+The Moulin Rouge Cabaret, which dates back to 1889, is one of the most famous in the world and has become one of the most important monuments in Paris.
 You’ve probably seen the movie with Nicole Kidman and Ewan McGregor, based on this cabaret, right?
 You’ll be happy to know that it is located in Montmartre and perfectly illustrates the liberal and relaxed spirit of the neighborhood.

 https://goo.gl/maps/9FWDvapSZwxmJfQm9